15 days from £3745pp plus international flights.

 Karnataka in southern India is a diverse state with vibrant cities, verdant hills, historical temples and lush plantations.
 Add friendly people and rich culture and you have a fascinating destination.
 This holiday takes in as many of these varied aspects as possible without overfilling your days, and finishes with time on a quiet bay in Goa for some valuable rest and relaxation.

-Having cleared customs and immigration you are met by a local representative who transfers you to your city hotel, a journey of around 75 minutes.
-The rest of the day has been left clear, to let you relax after the flight and take things easy at the hotel, maybe treating yourself to a spell in the spa or unwinding over a drink in the bar.
-You won't need to stir far for dinner, either, with two restaurants on site.
+Having cleared customs and immigration you are met by a local representative who transfers you to your city hotel, Radisson Bengaluru, a journey of around 75 minutes.
+The rest of the day has been left clear, to let you relax after the flight and take things easy at the hotel, maybe treating yourself to a spell in the spa, a swim in the rooftop pool or unwinding over a drink in the bar.

 You're on the move once more, with today's destination Coorg, about a 4 hour drive in total.
 First you break the journey at Bylakuppe, the second largest Tibetan settlement outside Tibet, made up of some twenty villages.
 One of the main sites is Namdroling Monastery, also known as the Golden Temple, a vast establishment that is home to over 5,000 monks and nuns.
 From here you continue to your next overnight stop in Coorg, and have time to enjoy the facilities which include a lovely infinity pool, an open-sided lounge and a spa.
 Breakfast, lunch, dinner